Auburn Bulletin 2024-2025

 6. Persons whose spouses by legal marriage are bona fide Alabama residents.

-7. Spouses and dependent children of persons who establish domicile within the State of Alabama, provided that the person who establishes domicile is employed full-time in a permanent position in Alabama.
+7. Spouses and dependent children of persons who establish domicile within the state of Alabama, provided that the person who establishes domicile is employed full-time in a permanent position in Alabama.

 8. Students enrolled in the College of Veterinary Medicine professional DVM program admitted under contract with the Southern Regional Education Board.